dysemjay/dys-server-guide/README.md

 This is the GitHub repository for a guide to setting up a Dystopia 1.4.1 dedicated server in the Linux environment.
 In addition to the guide, various supplementary files are included.

+As of Revision 10, possible changes are first committed to the "draft" branch, which is then merged in to the "master" branch once they are finalized.
+An exception to this rule may be for minor fixes which are often typographical in nature, and made shortly after a merge.
+These might be directly committed to master, if not included in an imminent revision.

 The work is licensed under the Creative Commons Attribution 4.0 License, which can be found here: https://creativecommons.org/licenses/by/4.0/ A plaintext copy of the license is also included in this repository, for further reference.

 * guide.md